Arthur Knight (film critic): Movie critic

+In December 1972, Knight served as a defense witness in the Deep Throat obscenity trial, arguing that the film was, "more professional, more cleverly and amusingly written" than other films, and "not a sleazy film by any means.
+Knight would later testify in the 1976 trial of adult film actor Harry Reems, who was accused of conspiracy to distribute obscenity across state lines.

 Host and producer

-He wrote, produced and hosted the 1985 cable TV series Sex in Cinema for the Playboy Channel.
+He wrote, produced and hosted the 1985 cable TV series Sex in Cinema for the Playboy Channel, based on the annual column he wrote for Playboy Magazine.
 He was also the host of the syndicated radio series Knight at the Movies.
 In 1974, he was a member of the jury at the 24th Berlin International Film Festival.

 Personal life

 His first wife was costume designer Mary Ann Nyberg, who died in 1979.
 He was survived by his wife, Anne.